botpress/botpress/modules/channel-vonage/README.md

 #### Setup your webhook

-Vonage will use a webhook that you'll need to register to communicate with your bot.
+Vonage will use a webhook that you need to register to communicate with your bot. **You can skip this step if you count on simply using the sandbox!**

 1. Select your application in the [`Your Application`](https://dashboard.nexmo.com/applications) menu.
 1. Click the `Edit` button.